the-different-name/das_baseline/README.md

 ## Double-auto spectral baseline (das baseline)

 Primary intended use is Raman spectroscopy.
 This is some modified version of Tikhonov regularization with two parameters: lambda (smoothing) and p (asymmetry).
-The starting point of the algorithm is described in the JRS paper: https://doi.org/10.1002/jrs.5952
+The starting point and main ideas of the algorithm are described in the JRS paper: https://doi.org/10.1002/jrs.5952

 The function ```find_both_optimal_parameters``` finds the optimal lambda and p for the given spectrum.
 The function ```das_baseline``` is the main working function.